Iranian famine of 1942–1943

+Events

-During the occupation, both the British and the Soviets tried to strengthen their influence in their respective zones.
-The allies took control over the Iranian rail network and contracted half of Iran's publicly- and privately-owned trucks, thus occupying 75 percent of the country's food distribution capacity in the midst of the 1941 harvest.
+The British and the Soviets tried to strengthen their influence in their respective zones.
+The allies took control of the Trans-Iranian Railway and contracted half of Iran's publicly and privately owned trucks, thus occupying 75 percent of the country's food distribution capacity in the midst of the 1941 harvest.
 The remaining transportation capacities were quickly rendered unusable because of a restriction of the import of spare parts.
 That disrupted internal trade and social services and increased the cost of living by more than 700%.
 After a bad harvest in 1942, famine struck the British-occupied south.
 The British administration promised to supply the needed amount of grain, but failed to do so, and when the Iranian government turned to the United States for help, promised aid never substantiated even after months-long negotiations.
-The American diplomat Louis G. Dreyfus initially reported to the US government that the food situation was serious, but he soon uttered doubts about any wheat shortage and recommended that America should support "the British stand and insist on Iran helping itself before relying on Allied imports".
+The U.S. diplomat Louis G. Dreyfus initially reported to the US government that the food situation was serious, but he soon uttered doubts about any wheat shortage and recommended that the U.S. should support "the British stand and insist on Iran helping itself before relying on Allied imports".

 The British government blamed the situation on hoarding, inefficient distribution and an inadequate transport system, but Washington suspected that the British had deliberately manipulated the food supply to further their own political objectives.
-Meanwhile, the Soviets banned food shipments from the north, claimed that they needed the resources for the people and soldiers fighting the Germans and blamed British mismanagement for the famine since no similar conditions existed in the Soviet-held areas.
-The Iranian public accused the Allies of looting the country and pushing Iran into inflation and starvation.
-In December 1942, demonstrations against the scarcity of food became a daily occurrence in Tehran and eventually led to riots.
+Meanwhile, the Soviets banned food shipments from the north, claimed that they needed the resources for the people and soldiers fighting the Germans, and blamed British mismanagement for the famine since no similar conditions existed in the Soviet-held areas.
+However, officials who visited Iran before the invasion noted that Iranians were already in near-starvation nationwide.